It is easy to assume that you are never going to encounter a real dental emergency that requires dental glue.

 What is dental glue?

-Dental glue, also known as dental cement, tooth glue, or tooth crown glue, is an agent that a dentist uses for securing a dental implant or restoration, for example, a fixed bridge, inlay, onlay, or crowns, to your damaged teeth.
-As per the American Journal of Materials Science and Engineering, dental glue has been in use for several years for the temporary and permanent repair of damaged teeth.
+Dental glue, also known as dental cement, tooth glue, or tooth crown glue, is used by dentists for securing a dental implant or restoration (a fixed bridge, inlay, onlay, or crown) to your damaged teeth.

 Dental cements possess unique chemical features that aid in achieving their purpose: to ensure that the carefully crafted dental restorations stay exactly where they should be—in your mouth.